bacontime/blog-mirror/nature/clades.md

 ## Other Clade Names Used

-In some cases, I wasn't able to find a common-name which could be expanded to cover a clade, and didn't want to just list each species individually.
+In some cases, I wasn't able to find a common name which could be expanded to cover a clade, and didn't want to just list each species individually.

 ### Actual Clade Names